-The Doctor of Occupational Therapy (OTD) Program is a three-year graduate program housed within the Department of Occupational Therapy.
+The Doctor of Occupational Therapy (OTD) program is a 32 month graduate program housed within the Department of Occupational Therapy.

 |32 months (8 terms including 2 summer terms)|

 The OTD program includes fieldwork education, an experiential preceptorship and a capstone project.